-Some of you may be reconnected with your mentees and are actively exchanging messages.
-Some may be sending messages but not hearing back from your mentees.
-Other mentors are still waiting as Mentor Directors and schools work on locating students.
-And some of you may just be in a space where you’re feeling overwhelmed by current circumstances, unsure of whether you have the capacity to be there for your mentee.
+Maybe you are actively visiting your mentee weekly, exchanging messages during a time of visiting uncertainty, sending messages but not hearing back from your mentee, still waiting as Mentor Directors and schools work on locating your mentee, or just sitting in a space where you’re feeling overwhelmed by current circumstances, unsure of whether you have the capacity to be there for your mentee.
 These are all completely normal and valid spaces to occupy.
-Regardless of where you find yourself on this spectrum, we have some tips that can help make navigating this new landscape easier for all of us.
+Regardless of where you find yourself on this spectrum, we have some tips that can help make navigating this landscape easier for all of us.

 - Focus on what you can control.

 - Set a routine (get plenty of sleep, eat healthy balanced meals, drink plenty of water).

 - Stretch and build time for movement in your day.

 - Go for a walk around the block.

 - Try some of the free yoga videos you can find online (YouTube has tons!).